 - Keep hardware together.
 Put screws and other hardware from anything you disassemble – sconces, TV wall mounts, shelves, etc. – in sealed plastic bags taped to the items themselves.
 Just be careful not to affix the bags onto a surface that could be damaged by the tape’s adhesive.

-- Change your address.
-Fill out USPS forms to have your mail forwarded to your new address.
+- Update your address.
+Change your address with USPS to have your mail forwarded to your new address.
 Give your new address to family members, your banks and credit card companies, magazines and newspapers, the Department of Motor Vehicles and your employer.
-There’s an extensive list of organizations and businesses you might want to inform at Apartmentguide.com.
+Be sure to update the extensive list of contacts you should inform when you move.

 2 WEEKS AHEAD